Adversarial Classification via Distributional Robustness with Wasserstein Ambiguity: Benign Nonconvexity of Ramp Loss on Linearly Separable Symmetric Data

 \paragraph{Label Flipping.} Our experiments in Section~\ref{sec:numerical} showed that solutions of the problems analyzed in this section showed remarkable resilience to ``flipping'' of the labels $y$ on a number of samples.
-To give some informal insight into this phenomenon, we write the smoothed objective \eqref{eq:prob-psisig-linear} and its gradient with distribution $P$ replaced by a discrete distribution on $(x_i,y_i) \in \R^2 \times \{\pm 1\}$, $i \in [n]$, as follows:
+To give some insight into this phenomenon, suppose that $y = \delta \sign((w^*)^\top x)$ where $\delta \in \{\pm 1\}$ is a random variable independent of $(x,y)$, and $\delta = +1$ (resp. $-1$) with probability $p$ (resp. $1-p$).
+Then some simple transformations give